Whatever you’re facing, a Samaritan will face it with you

 Who we are

-- almost 17,000 trained listening volunteers responded to calls for help
+- Almost 20,000 trained listening volunteers responded to calls for help.

-- more than 1,700 people in prisons volunteered as trained Listeners providing peer support.
+- Over 1,300 people in prison volunteered as trained Listeners.

 Read more about Samaritans' structure and how our volunteers, staff and branches work together.